 300 amateur musicians and singers from Societe Generale staff have been brought together to perform with Les Siècles symphony orchestra, conducted by François-Xavier Roth, as part of the Group’s series of concerts.

-For the 4th edition, the amateur musicians will be performing at the Royal Festival Hall, one of London's leading classical music venues, on Saturday 22 April.
-The show will be streamed live on Twitter and a special web page for the concert on this site.
+For the 4th edition, the amateur musicians performed at the Royal Festival Hall, one of London's leading classical music venues, on Saturday 22 April.
+The show was streamed live on Twitter and a special web page for the concert on this site.

-Following the success of previous concerts "Playing for Salle Pleyel" in 2013 and 2014, and the "Playing for Philharmonie" in 2016, this will be the first time the ensemble is performing outside France.
+Following the success of previous concerts "Playing for Salle Pleyel" in 2013 and 2014, and the "Playing for Philharmonie" in 2016, this was the first time the ensemble performed outside France.

 Playing for London

-Saturday 22 April, 300 Societe Generale employees from Morocco, the UK and France will be performing a unique show at the Royal Festival Hall in London.
+Saturday 22 April, 300 Societe Generale employees from Morocco, the UK and France performed a unique show at the Royal Festival Hall in London.

 It all started in June 2012 for the French Day of Music.
 For the occasion, the ensemble Les Siècles, supported by Societe Generale since 2007, gave a concert at Societe Generale headquarters.
 The show was such a success that it led to a unique initiative in the corporate world : 300 amateur musicians and singers brought together during a philharmonic show alongside professionnal musicians.